itspisarski/labs_cisco/NetworkingLabs/Day1/01_Networking_Fundamentals_with_Cisco.md

 1. Switch to **Simulation Mode** in Packet Tracer.
 2. From **PC1**, open **Command Prompt** and send a ping to `192.168.1.2`.
-3. Watch the packet flow in the simulation pane:
+3. Watch the packet flow in the simulation pane on the right:
+- Use the arrows to advance the simulation, generating new events
 - Observe **ICMP encapsulation** inside **IP** and **Ethernet** frames.
 - Click each packet in the event list to view the **encapsulation details** at each OSI layer.